skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > that week so I was running his character.
 Now, this would have been
 > his moment to shine, but Skeeve was an NPC this week and so I wanted
 > the other players to take center stage.
 So Skeeve hung back and
-> peppered the bad guys with magic missles and the tanks (Thordek and
+> peppered the bad guys with magic missiles and the tanks (Thordek and
 > Thu'fir) stood in the middle of the bridge and gave the enemy a
-> rightous beating.
+> righteous beating.
 >
 > Behind these two were some archers.
 Back on the southern shore they
 > had catapults which shot huge loads of burning coals at massed